Research Interests:

 -

 Howard, A.F. and H. Temesgen.
 1997.
-Potential financial returns from alternative silvicultural prescriptions in second-growth stands of coastal British Columbia.
+Potential financial returns from

+British Columbia.
 Can.
 J. For.
 Res.
 27:1483-1495.

 Selected Presentations: